kasparmartens/website/content/home/about.md

 I am a PhD student in Statistical Machine Learning at the University of Oxford,  supervised by [Christopher Yau](http://cwcyau.github.io/) and [Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).

 I have a broad interest in Bayesian statistics and machine learning.
-My current research focuses on developing probabilistic latent variable models as well as inference techniques with applications to biomedical data.
+My PhD research focuses on developing probabilistic latent variable models as well as inference techniques with applications to biomedical data.
+I am currently working on extensions of Gaussian Process Latent Variable Models.

-I am also passionate about data visualisation and R. I co-organise the [Oxford R user group](https://www.meetup.com/Oxford-R-User-Group/?_cookie-check=YjefwQo7hibpOazc) meetups.
+I am also enthusiastic about R and data visualisation.
+I co-organise the [Oxford R user group](https://www.meetup.com/Oxford-R-User-Group/?_cookie-check=YjefwQo7hibpOazc) meetups.